Algiers putsch of 1961: Chronology

 The following day, on Sunday 23 April, Gen. Salan arrived in Algeria from Spain and refused to arm civilian activists.
 At 8:00 pm President de Gaulle appeared in his 1940s vintage military uniform on television, calling on French military personnel and civilians, in metropolitan France or in Algeria, to oppose the putsch:

-Due to the popularity of a recent invention, transistor radio, de Gaulle's call was heard by the conscript soldiers, who refused en masse to follow the professional soldiers' call for insurgency and in some cases jailed their officers.
+Due to the popularity of a recent invention, transistor radio, de Gaulle's call was heard by the conscript soldiers, who refused en masse to follow the professional soldiers' call for insurgency and in some cases jailed their insurrectionist officers.
 The putsch met with widespread opposition, largely in the form of civil resistance, including a one-hour general strike called by the trade unions the day after de Gaulle's broadcast.
 Within the army itself much depended on the position taken by individual senior officers.
 The 13th Light Division of Infantry, responsible for the strategic Zone Sud Oranais (south Oran zone) and including Foreign Legion units, followed the lead of its commander, Gen. Philippe Ginestet, in remaining loyal to the government in Paris.
 Ginestet was subsequently assassinated by the OAS in retaliation.

 On Tuesday 25 April government authorities in Paris ordered the explosion of the atomic bomb Gerboise Verte (lit. "green jerboa") in the Sahara as part of a scheduled testing program.
 Gerboise Verte exploded at 6:05 am.
 While the test and test site were already prepped as part of the French national nuclear program, the test timeline appears to have been accelerated to ensure that the security of the device was not compromised.

 The few military units which had followed the mutinying generals progressively surrendered.
 Gen. Challe gave himself up to the authorities on 26 April, and was immediately transferred to metropolitan France.
 The putsch had been successfully quashed, but Article 16 granting full and extraordinary powers to de Gaulle was maintained for five months.
 "The Battle of the Transistors"—as it was called by the press—was quickly and definitively won by de Gaulle.

 Casualties

-The only known fatality was French Army Sgt.
-Pierre Brillant, who was killed by the parachutists while defending the radio transmitter at Ouled Fayet, Algiers.
+The only known fatality was French Army Sergeant Pierre Brillant, who was killed by the parachutists while defending the radio transmitter at Ouled Fayet, Algiers.
 Brillant was aiming at 1st REP 3rd Company Capt.
 Estoup when he was shot by a legionnaire.

 Trials and amnesty

-A military court sentenced Challe and André Zeller to 15 years in prison.
+The Haut Tribunal militaire sentenced Challe and André Zeller to 15 years in prison.
 However, they were granted an amnesty and had their military positions restored five years later.
 Raoul Salan and Jouhaud escaped.
 Salan was condemned in absentia to death (later commuted to life sentence), as was Jouhaud.
 Salan and others later founded the OAS, a terrorist paramilitary organization that attempted to stop the ongoing process of the April 1962 Independence Evian Agreements for the Algerian territories of France.

 A July 1968 act granted amnesty; the 24 November 1982, law reintegrated the surviving generals into the army.
-Raoul Salan, Edmond Jouhaud and six other generals benefitted from this law.
+Salan, Jouhaud and six other generals (Pierre Bigot, Jacques Faure, Marie-Michel Gouraud, Gustave Mentré, Jean-Louis Nicot and André Petit) benefitted from this law.